-Department of Physical Sciences is dynamic and progressive in its development of new course initiatives.
-The faculty is well placed to contribute substantially to the goal of SBBSU and becoming a research oriented organization.
+Department of Physical Sciences is dynamic and progressive in its development of new course initiatives and to contribute substantially to the goal of SBBSU and becoming a research oriented organization.
 The teaching is by way of interactive sessions between students and teachers.
 Our courses ensure a coherent degree structure while encouraging interdisciplinary approach.